ADULTS (19 TO 64 YEARS)

 - Other funded programs

-- Medicare rebate for Allied Health Services through referral from GP
+- Medicare rebate for Allied Health Services through a referral from GP

 Some specific skills we have within our team include: